frbourassa/antigen_encoding_theory/README.md

 "Universal antigen encoding of T cell activation from high dimensional cytokine data", submitted, 2021.

-All data necessary to run the code is hosted at:
+A neural network can be trained using the cytokine-pipeline user interface.
+Weights of the network weights used throughout the paper are provided along with all data necessary to run the code, hosted at:
 > TBD